ssoRL/3ai/story/perfect.md

 She shook her head, "No. we were content to leave you there as long as you only stole and inflicted pain on yourself.
 It seemed where you were... happiest.
 But today, we computed that your intent was to do worse that steal.
 You intended to kill her... kill me."

 I spat on the ground at her feet, "Thats what I think of the happiness you allowed me.
-I've only ever suffered at you hands."
+I've only ever suffered at your hands."

 She sighed, and her voice quavered when she next spoke, "We've only ever wanted happiness for you.
 Please believe that what we do to you next is in service only of that."

 <div class="perfect-break"></div>

 The first day, co-workers and neighbors came.
-My former office mates, Men and women who had always been studiously polite to my face, reminded me of all my failed endeavors.
+My former office mates, men and women who had always been studiously polite to my face, reminded me of all that had gone wrong after I turned off the implant.
 Long nights spent on projects that were thrown away before anyone saw them.
 Foolish oversights that had embarrassed me in front of my associates.
 My neighbors listed all of their petty annoyances.
-Grass left to go to seed.
-Paint peeling before I got around to repainting.
-That oil stain from the one time I tried to change it myself.
+Grass that had gone long from my negligence.
+Friendly greetings that I had returned perfunctorily if at all.

 I just sneered at them.
 I had long ago stopped caring for such trivial things.